Guilherme-Farias/notter/README.md

 # Notter

-A notes app, with a simple interface, using Sqflite and Future Builder
+A notes application, with simple interface, with CRUD in Sqflite

 ## Getting Started